Executive Productivity

 trend.
 Consider joint pitch staffing.

 The agent tracks speaking engagement deadlines, publication submissions, article drafts, social media cadence, and conference CFP timelines.
-It keeps your firm’s visibility engine running without a full-time marketing coordinator chasing every partner.
+It keeps your firm’s visibility engine running without a full-time marketing coordinator chasing every partner for content commitments they forgot they made.

-ALM Intelligence’s 2025 survey of law firm CMOs found that 82 percent of inbound client inquiries at Am Law 200 firms trace back to some form of thought leadership — articles in Harvard Business Review, speaking slots at the World Economic Forum or Davos, bylines in The American Lawyer, or LinkedIn posts that went beyond surface commentary.
+ALM Intelligence’s 2025 survey of law firm CMOs found that 82% of inbound client inquiries at Am Law 200 firms trace back to some form of thought leadership — articles in Harvard Business Review, speaking slots at the World Economic Forum or Davos, bylines in The American Lawyer, or LinkedIn posts that went beyond surface commentary.
+Thought leadership isn’t vanity marketing — it’s the top-of-funnel for inbound client acquisition, and the partners who maintain consistent visibility get the inbound that partners with sporadic output don’t.

 The agent maintains a content calendar per partner and per practice group.
 It tracks: